mcarvin8/prepare-salesforce-sandboxes/README.md

 ### Apex Class

-The `force-app\main\default\classes\PrepareMySandbox.cls` apex class in this project will update all users in the Public Group to the desired profile and reset their passwords.
+The `force-app/main/default/classes/PrepareMySandbox.cls` apex class in this project will update all users in the Public Group to the desired profile and reset their passwords.

 To use this Apex Class in sandbox creations and refreshes, the class must first be deployed to your Production org.